smensah02/Google-app-store-capstone-Google-Analytics-Customer-Revenue-Prediction/README.md

 Intend we tried predicting on all remaining columns both numerical and categorical coloumns and found that our model performed much better.
 - Although we are scoring at 99% on some of our models, we realize that there is still room for improvement on our model.

+## Take Away
-## We could potentially use this model to predict how much a customer will spend on any ecommerce store with similar data collection.
+### We could potentially use this model to predict how much a customer will spend on any ecommerce store with similar data collection.